linuxsimba/linuxsimba.github.io/_source/_posts/2015-02-13-stupid-things-i-have-done-on-linux.md

 these events.
 Therefore, [Guard](http://guardgem.org/) never does anything when I change the file it should be "watching".
 3. **`git reset --hard` when I had important work I had not stashed**
-On this day, I truely was not thinking.
+On this day, I truly was not thinking.
 I lost a lot of time and was very frustrated regenerating the "important work".
 I now remember - `git stash` is your friend!